Eating Leftovers

 Related: Debunking 10 Nutrition Myths

 Reheating food kills bacteria.
 It is important to use the right method of reheating to ensure all bacteria are destroyed.
-Whether oven-baking, sautéing or microwaving, Ms Toh recommends that leftovers be brought to a minimum temperature of 74°C — use a food thermometer to check — and soups, sauces and gravies should be brought to a rolling boil.
+Whether oven-baking, sautéing or microwaving, Ms Wong recommends that leftovers be brought to 75°C and above for at least two minutes — use a food thermometer to check.

 When using a microwave oven, give your leftovers a good stir in the middle of heating and allow the hot food to stand for a few minutes afterwards, as the heat will continue to radiate through the food.
 Do not forget to use a microwave-safe covered container — leftovers heat more evenly and retain their moisture better when covered.